joshuabragge/adegorical/README.md

 # Adegorical
 Advanced transformations for categorical data.
-T

 This function can handle:
 * Pandas series by returning a pandas dataframe
 * Numpy column by returning an numpy array